microsoft/SDN/SwitchConfigExamples/Cumulus/README.md

     net add interface peerlink.4094 clag sys-mac 44:38:39:ff:00:01 net add interface peerlink.4094 ip address 169.254.1.1/30

-The virtual-address defined in the HSRP section must be used as the gateway for the subnet in the hosts and VMs since the permanent address for each device that is defined in the parent VLAN will become unavailable if the switch where it is assigned goes down.

-Again, the priority must be defined so that one switch has a lower value and will become the primary.
-You can leave the default as-is for your environment.

 ### VLAN Definition

 Each VLAN that is available for the host to use is defined as a VLAN interface.

 Update the IP address and subnet to match the subnets that you've allocated for your deployment.
 Make sure that the IP address specified is different for each TOR.
 In this example TOR1 uses the second address in the subnet and TOR2 uses the third address.
-The first address will be used for the redundant router as explained next.
+The first address will be used for the redundant router (VRR).
+For VRR to work properly a unique MAC address is defined for each VLAN virtual IP address.

+    net add bridge bridge ports peerlink,swp1-16

-    net add vlan 7 ip address 10.0.3.2/26 net add vlan 7 ip address-virtual 00:00:5e:00:01:07 10.0.3.1/26
+    net add vlan 7 ip address 10.0.3.2/26 net add vlan 7 ip address-virtual 00:00:5e:00:01:01 10.0.3.1/26
+    net add vlan 7 vlan-id 7

+    net add vlan 8 ip address 110.0.10.2/26 net add vlan 8 ip address-virtual 00:00:5e:00:01:02 10.0.10.1/26
+    net add vlan 8 vlan-id 8

+    net add vlan 9 ip address 110.0.10.66/26 net add vlan 9 ip address-virtual 00:00:5e:00:01:03 10.0.10.65/26
+    net add vlan 9 vlan-id 9

+    net add vlan 10 ip address 10.0.10.130/26 net add vlan 10 ip address-virtual 00:00:5e:00:01:04 10.0.10.129/26
+    net add vlan 10 vlan-id 10

+    net add vlan 11 ip address 10.0.11.2/25 net add vlan 11 ip address-virtual 00:00:5e:00:01:05 10.0.11.1/25
+    net add vlan 11 vlan-id 11